-The Can-Am logo is full of harmony and harmony.
+The Can-Am logo is full of harmony.
 The thoughtfulness of the design allowed the brand’s motorcycles to become winners in races.
 The emblem elements represent speed and tell about the different periods of the brand’s existence.

 Can-Am: Brand overview